June 13, 2017

 The first step in identity management is to establish a policy that all calls to and from employees will use a limited set of numbers that represent your business, with ideally the fewest options that customers must choose from to address their needs.

-The Kinetic Communications Platform from Tango Networks makes this step simple.
+Mobile-X from Tango Networks makes this step simple.
 All employee mobile devices become extensions of your existing corporate communications system.
 That’s true even of personal devices.

 So when an employee places a call to a customer, the caller ID shows your company’s identity, even if the employee is on his personal mobile phone.